-The Company records expenses that are directly attributable to the joint ventures on its consolidated statements of operations in the line item "Expenses incurred in support of joint ventures."
+The Company records expenses that are directly attributable to its joint ventures on its consolidated statements of operations in the line item "Expenses incurred in support of joint ventures."
 The expenses include items such as employee compensation and benefit expenses, travel expense and consulting expense.
+See note 16 regarding ongoing litigation involving Tianjin Zerust.